-The Maternl© leadership and professional advisory team is comprised of multicultural, international, experienced professionals from the disciplines of health sciences, specifically obstetrics, 'mother-baby' nursing, patient safety, mid-wifery, ethics, medical education (faculty, medical students, House Staff) and health informatics.
+The Maternl© leadership and professional advisory team is comprised, international, experienced professionals from the disciplines of health sciences, specifically obstetrics, 'mother-baby' nursing, patient safety, mid-wifery, ethics, medical education (faculty, medical students, House Staff) and health informatics.
 All are committed to the mission and "ethos" of Maternl©

 Founder, President and CEO

 Michael R. Berman, MD, MBI, FACOG